 - Workers must seek medical treatment from the doctors authorized by their employer.
 There is no exception to this rule unless the doctors on the panel are unavailable when the worker needs treatment or if the injuries are not within the scope of their specialty.
 This is important, and workers should ensure they are aware of this condition and are also aware of the doctors that are included in this panel.

 If you are a worker in Savannah, GA and if you have sustained injuries in the workplace, you should be assured that you can claim benefits under the Workers’ Compensation Act.
 As long as the injury was sustained at the workplace or while performing a work-related task or activity, you will be eligible for benefits.
 However, if the injury was not work-related but was a result of your negligence or your personal issues and/or conflicts, your claim will most likely be denied.
-If you are unsure of the validity of your claim or if you are unable to determine how you should file such a claim, call us at Bader Law Firm and we will be happy to assist you.
+If you are unsure of the validity of your claim or if you are unable to determine how you should file such a claim, call us at Bader Scott Injury Lawyers and we will be happy to assist you.

 Consult with a Savannah Workers’ Compensation Attorney